One Version service updates FAQ

 How much time do I get for validation?

-You will get five (5) days for validation once the update is applied to your sandbox environment.
-If you need more time, you can sign up for an early access automatic update to one of your sandbox environments.
+You will get 7 calendar days for validation after the update is applied to your sandbox environment.
+If you need more time, you can access the deployable package via the action center in Lifecycle Service and apply to your environments.
 This will provide you with additional time to test the update prior to a production roll out.
-More information about this program will be available shortly.

 How will my ISVs stay current?